En-Jen/fm-todo-app/README.md

 -   Toggle light and dark mode
 -   **Bonus**: Drag and drop to reorder items on the list

+## Installation

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+In the project directory, you can run: `npm start` to run the app in development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

 ## Features I added

 -   Drag and drop to reorder items on the list